Vegetable Wonton Soup

 - 4 cups fresh baby spinach (loose frozen is fine too - add when boiling the wontons instead of at the end)

-- soy sauce, sesame oil, fresh basil or cilantro, lime juice, chili flakes and/or fresh grated ginger (use frozen cubes of cilantro, basil, ginger, chili if you don't have fresh)
+- light soy sauce, sesame oil, fresh basil or cilantro, lime juice, chili flakes and/or fresh grated ginger (use frozen cubes of cilantro, basil, ginger, chili if you don't have fresh)

 - Garnish: bean sprouts, 1-2 green onions, chopped